Episode 66 │ An Unexplainable Vibe (LONDON)

 Of course, social media and YouTube have been tremendous in helping Paige meet new people as well.
 She told me that she didn't initially set out to be "a Youtuber"—she's just always enjoyed creating content online, ever since she started blogging in high school.
 She's been on YouTube since 2015 and the focus of her videos has shifted from fashion to fitness to grad school and expat life.
 She's grateful that more people (a total of 178,000 subscribers at the time of this writing) have continued to watch and support her as she's experimented with new things and her channel has changed.
 Connecting to people through YouTube and Instagram especially has not only helped her hone her career as a content creator, but has also helped her find community in her favorite city and current home.

 "I'm no one special"

 Though her master's program has ended, Paige isn't moving back to the States anytime soon.
 She secured a start-up visa earlier this year, which extends her stay in London for another two years!
-She used to think her dreams of being an entrepreneur were unrealistic.
-But pitching her business idea in the University of Greenwich's "Enterprise Challenge" and participating in the university's training bootcamps helped her feel prepared to thoroughly lay out her business plan as part of her start-up visa application.
+For a long time, Paige figured her dreams of being an entrepreneur were far-fetched.
+But pitching her business idea in the University of Greenwich's "Enterprise Challenge" and participating in the university's training boot camps helped her feel prepared to thoroughly lay out her business plan as part of her start-up visa application.
 She hasn't discussed her business idea publicly just yet, but will be sure to announce it when she's ready.